My Little Town: History

-Simon has stated that the song is not autobiographical; instead he says that it is about "someone who hates the town he grew up in.
+Simon has stated that "My Little Town" is not autobiographical; he says it is about "someone who hates the town he grew up in.
 Somebody happy to get out."
-Garfunkel has explained that the song was about his own childhood, how he "grew up in an area where a career in music was not seen as either desirable or exciting".
+Garfunkel explained that the song was about his own childhood, how he "grew up in an area where a career in music was not seen as either desirable or exciting."
 Garfunkel's parents insisted he gain some qualification aside from his singing (he earned a bachelor's degree in art history in 1965, and a master's degree in mathematics in 1967).

 In an interview with Bill Flanagan for the book "Written In My Soul: Conversations With Great Songwriters," Simon says he was "actually picturing a town.
 I was thinking about Gloucester, Massachusetts.
 A friend of mine comes from Gloucester and he used to talk about what it was like to grow up there...That song was entirely an act of imagination...There's no element of me in there at all."

-The song references the lines of a Ted Hughes poem (quoted in liner notes to Paul Simon's release of the song: "To hatch a crow, a black rainbow/Bent in emptiness/over emptiness/But flying"), the song relates the town's sameness suggesting even the colors of the rainbow there are black.
+The song references the lines of Ted Hughes' poem Crow (quoted in liner notes to Paul Simon's release of the song: "To hatch a crow, a black rainbow/Bent in emptiness/over emptiness/But flying"), the song relates the town's sameness suggesting even the colors of the rainbow there are black.

 The song begins with a piano solo by Barry Beckett and drums from Roger Hawkins.
 Paul Simon provides acoustic guitar, Pete Carr plays electric guitar; bass is provided by David Hood and percussion by Ralph MacDonald.
 Horns and backing vocals are present in the last verse.

 Billboard described the song as "a good, nostalgic Americana style song that builds throughout."
 Cash Box said it has "catchy piano beneath historic harmony growing into a brass hook ending" and that "you’ll remember the melody by the third time you hear it."
 Record World called it a "richly hued ballad with their distinctive harmonies melting over a rhythmic base supplied by the Muscle Shoals Swampers."

 On October 18, 1975, Simon hosted the second episode of the premiere season of the NBC comedy sketch program Saturday Night Live.
 During the musical numbers, Garfunkel performed with him, and together they sang three songs: "The Boxer"; "Scarborough Fair", and their new collaboration, "My Little Town".